 This is a hybrid conference.
 The conference will host both in-person and virtual presentations.

 1) Each presenter will be given 15 minutes to present their accepted paper.
 If you are presenting with a co-author, you have to distribute the 15 minutes as you wish.

 2) You are encouraged to prepare a PowerPoint and include visuals (images, graphs, or other types of illustrations) on your presentation slides if you can.
 If you are not into PowerPoints, there is no problem.
 You must speak fluently and eloquently and find ways to keep the audience engaged.
-The conference rooms will be equipped with AV.
-Computer, projector, and screen will be available in your room.
+The conference rooms will be equipped with AV, computer, projector, and screen.
 We will also provide a clicker to move from one slide to the next.
-Here are 3 ICERM conference presentation examples to help you prepare:
+Below are our conflict resolution conference presentation examples to help you prepare:

 3) At the end of the presentations by the panel, there will be a 20 minute Question and Answer session.
 Participants will ask you questions and you will have to respond to their questions.